Karrar202/dynamics-365-customer-engagement/ce/field-service/set-up-resource-pay-types.md

 1. Assign an **Hourly Markup** percentage.

      The **Hourly Markup** field  will be applied to the hourly rate amount specified on the resource record when determining the costs associated with the resource booking.
-For example, if you create a pay type called "Overtime" and assign it an hourly markup percentage of 150%, and then associate it with the **Overtype Pay Type** in **Field Service** settings, when the system creates a booking journal for overtime, it will set the cost at 150% of the hourly rate of the resource who performed the work
+For example, if you create a pay type called "Overtime" and assign it an hourly markup percentage of 150%, and then associate it with the **Overtime Pay Type** in **Field Service** settings, when the system creates a booking journal for overtime, it will set the cost at 150% of the hourly rate of the resource who performed the work

 ## Assign pay type scenarios